A Social Equality Photographic Project

 People choose their clothing like a mask they wear to portray a role to the rest of the world.

-Beneath the façade, we are very similar, with the same wants, needs, doubts and desires.
+Beneath the façade, no matter what our skin color, we are very similar, with the same wants, needs, doubts and desires.

 My “Red Chair Project” is about casting away the stereotypes of the material world and show people for who they really are.

-The Red Chair Project consists of nude portrait where the common ground that binds the portraits together is just the chair.
+The Red Chair Project consists of nude portraits where the common ground that binds the images together is just the chair.
 Inspired by such beautiful works by Cézanne and Picasso, the Red Chair is the formal, yet unassuming motif that makes no judgment about the subject who sits upon it.
 Commoner or King are all equal in the Red Chair.

 Subjects are asked to fill out a brief questionnaire about their thoughts and then just sit and talk with me during the photo shoot.
 No one will be posed, everyone can sit however they are comfortable and feel free to be themselves.

 The goal is 100 portraits and I am already more than half way there.
 I am looking for women, men and couples from all walks of life and ethnicity to help me with this project.